webpack/webpack/examples/asset-simple/template.md

-This very simple example shows usage of the asset module type.
+This is a very simple example that shows the usage of the asset module type.

 Files can be imported like other modules without file-loader.